-Are you looking for a little city guide to Graz?
-From wandering around the alien architecture of the Kunsthaus Graz to climbing up the Schlossberg for the best views of the city below, these are the best things to do in Graz!
+Are you looking at what to do in Graz?
+From wandering around the Kunsthaus Graz to climbing up the Schlossberg, these are the best things to do in Graz!

-If you speak to any Austrian they all say the same thing – that Graz is easy going.
+If you speak to any Austrian they’ll say the same thing – that Graz is easy going.
 Free-spirited.
 More relaxed.

 They say because it’s closer to the Italian border and as it has more of a Mediterranean climate, Graz has more va va voom for life.
 That little bit of je ne sais quoi.
 You know, kinda fun.